Training Provably Robust Models by Polyhedral Envelope Regularization: Introduction

 In this work, we focus on constructing certifiers to find \textit{certified regions} of the input neighborhood where the model is \textit{guaranteed} to give the correct prediction, and on using such certifiers to train a model to be \textit{provably} robust against adversarial attacks.
-In this context, complete certifiers can either guarantee the absence of an adversary or construct an adversarial example given an adversarial budget.
-They are typically built on either Satisfiability Modulo Theories (SMT)~\cite{katz2017reluplex} or mixed integer programming (MIP)~\cite{tjeng2017evaluating, xiao2018training}.
+To obtain such robustness guarantee, there are two categories of methods: complete certifiers and incomplete certifiers.
+Complete certifiers can either guarantee the absence of an adversary or find an adversarial example given an adversarial budget.
+They are typically built on either \textit{Satisfiability Modulo Theories} (SMT) \cite{katz2017reluplex} or \textit{Mixed Integer Programming} (MIP) \cite{tjeng2017evaluating, xiao2018training}.
 The major disadvantages of complete certifiers are their super-polynomial complexity and applicability to only piecewise linear activation functions, such as ReLU.
 By contrast, incomplete certifiers are faster, more widely applicable but more conservative in terms of certified regions because they rely on approximations.
-Techniques such as linear approximation~\cite{kolter2017provable, wong2018scaling, zhang2018efficient, weng2018towards}, symbolic interval analysis~\cite{wang2018efficient}, abstract transformers~\cite{gehr2018ai2,singh2018fast,singh2019abstract}, semidefinite programming (SDP)~\cite{raghunathan2018certified, raghunathan2018semidefinite} and randomized smoothing~\cite{cohen2019certified, salman2019provably} are exploited to offer better certified robustness.
-Some of these methods enable training provably robust models~\cite{raghunathan2018certified, kolter2017provable, wong2018scaling, cohen2019certified, salman2019provably} by optimizing the parameters so as to maximize the area of the certified regions.
+In this context, techniques such as linear approximation \cite{balunovic2020adversarial, kolter2017provable, weng2018towards, wong2018scaling, zhang2018efficient}, symbolic interval analysis \cite{wang2018efficient}, abstract transformers \cite{gehr2018ai2,singh2018fast,singh2019abstract} and semidefinite programming \cite{raghunathan2018certified, raghunathan2018semidefinite} have been exploited to offer better certified robustness.
+In addition, recent works use randomized smoothing \cite{cohen2019certified, salman2019provably} to construct probabilistic certifiers, which provides robustness guarantees with high probability by Monte Carlo sampling.
+Some of these methods enable training provably robust models \cite{cohen2019certified, kolter2017provable, raghunathan2018certified, salman2019provably, wong2018scaling} by optimizing the model parameters so as to maximize the area of the certified regions.